DevMentat/DevOps-BootCamp-Exercises/README.md

 ✅ Exercise 10: Delete branches

-## Module 3 - Build Tools & Package Manager Tools
+## Module 6 - Nexus Repo Manager

-✅ Exercise 1: Build jar artifact

-✅ Exercise 2: Run tests

-✅ Exercise 3: Clean and build App

-✅ Exercise 4: Start application

-✅ Exercise 5: Start App with 2 Parameters

-## Module 4 - Cloud & IaaS Basics

-✅ Exercise 1: Package NodeJS App

-✅ Exercise 2: Create a new cloud server
+✅ Exercise 1: Automate script for fetching and running a nodejs server from Nexus

-✅ Exercise 3: Prepare server to run Node App

-✅ Exercise 4: Copy App and package.json

-✅ Exercise 5: Run Node App

-✅ Exercise 6: Access from browser - configure the firewall